NCEAS/nceas-training/contributing.md

 - create top level Rmd files in `materials/` that select the sections you are teaching
 - edit `materials/index.Rmd` to customize introductory material to your event
-- edit `materials/_bookdown.yml` to include the chapters in `materials/` that you are teaching.
+- edit `materials/_bookdown.yml` to include the chapters in `materials/` that you are teaching

 We ask that you not:

 - delete content wholesale.
 Content that you are not teaching can remain in the repository without needing to be deleted.
-Instead, select content via your chapters in `materials/` and the content of `materials/_bookdown.yml`.
+Instead, select content via your chapters in `materials/` and the content of `materials/_bookdown.yml`
-- commit very large data or presentation files.
+- commit very large data or presentation files

 ## 8. Building the book